Use this pre-built prompt to get started faster.

 // Example Output:

-// [preference] The user prefers dark mode in their IDE.
+// - User prefers dark mode

 🎉 You're all set!